 3. Awaken a Hidden Desire In Your Hero

 First, consider the plot points of the classic novel The Godfather.
-After rivals shoot Don Vito Corleone and threaten his business, his nephew Michael discovers a desire within himself to protect his family and their business interests at any cost.
+After rivals shoot Don Vito Corleone and threaten his business, his son Michael discovers a desire within himself to protect his family and their business interests at any cost.

 When Peter Parker is bitten by a radioactive spider, this awakens a desire in Peter to become something more than just a clumsy high-school student who people ignore.